All About Selling Canva Templates as a Side Hustle

 This is not the right side hustle if you dislike visual work.
 But if you already enjoy making graphics for your blog, social media, or small business, you can probably get started with the skills you already have.

-Many Canva template sets on Etsy sell between $5 and $25, it just really depends on different things.
-Simple single-page templates sit at the lower end, while multi-page bundles like planners or full business kits can be priced quite a bit higher.
-On Creative Market, polished professional bundles are often priced even higher still.
+Many Canva template sets on Etsy sell between $5 and $25, depending on complexity.
+Simple single-page templates sit at the lower end, while multi-page bundles like planners or full business kits can be priced significantly higher.
+On Creative Market, polished professional bundles are often priced higher still.

 Keep in mind that what you earn depends on things like: